moofarry/TensorFlow/README.md

-# TensorFlow
+# TensorFlow Dev

-Notes on my learning
+some notes from the DeepLearning.AI TensorFlow Developer course  on coursera